adrybakov/wulfric/docs/source/contribute/tests.rst

 Documentation tests
 ===================

-Across the documentation there are many examples of how to use Wulfric with code snippets.
+Across the documentation there are many examples of how to use wulfric with code snippets.
 These code snippets are tested using |doctest|_, which ensure that the documentation correctly reflects an actual behavior of the code.
 In order to run doctests you need to build the :ref:`documentation <contribute_docs>` and then run the doctests using